 - Community – our community is an essential element in what makes our school special.
 This driver should make sure that we are utilising the skills and expertise of our parent and wider community.
 We need to focus on the power of a strong community and how this can support individuals and help us all work towards a better world.

 - Contribution – developing responsible citizens should be a core outcome of education.
 This driver should make sure that we understand the how individuals and groups can make a positive difference to the world – both their local community and globally.
 Our children should be able to make a difference now, through social action and charitable contribution.

 - Spirituality – as a Church of England school, a goal of our curriculum is to develop our learners as reflective, thoughtful and empathetic members of society.
 This driver should make sure that we include opportunities for reflection on our beliefs and those of others, are able to develop our own internal dialogue and use this to improve our emotional well-being.

 - Possibilities – as our children are growing up in a world of massive change, we need to prepare them for a future where they can use their skills in myriad ways throughout their lives.
 Our curriculum needs to open our children’s eyes to the world, raise their aspirations and make sure everyone feels that they can succeed and have something very special to offer the world.

-If you would like to find out more about our curriculum and approach, please look at the detail included in our pages on English, Mathematics, Expedition and Forest School.
+If you would like to find out more about our curriculum and approach, please look at the detail included in our pages on English, Mathematics, and Expedition.
 You are also very welcome to come and discuss the curriculum with your child’s class teacher and come into school to see what we are doing.
-Mrs Tilden Walker would also be happy to share our School’s learning philosophy and how this is put into practice.